demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### Add a user to a channel
 ***
-Adds a member (user) to a private channel.
+Adds a member (user) to a private/shared channel.

 ##### Base Command